cjwainwright/promise-js/README.md

 promise-js
 ==========

 A JavaScript library designed as the target of transcompilation from a language in which everything is a [promise](http://en.wikipedia.org/wiki/Promise_%28programming%29).
 Note this is a work in progress.
-The source language is probably going to end up as a subset of JavaScript itself.
+The source language is a subset of JavaScript itself.
+Transpilation can done dynamically.

 The basics
 --------